holixon/axon-cdi/README.md

 ## Examples

 Please have a look on examples in `example` folder.

+### DeltaSpike

+The `deltaspike` example shows the usage in a Java SE environment (without an application server).

+### Wildfly

 The `wildfly` example demonstrates the usage inside of a WildFly application server.
-The `deltaspike` example shows the usage in a Java SE environment (without an application server).
+To start the server try

+    cd examples/wildfly
+    mvn wildfly:run wildfly:deploy

+### Wildfly Swarm

+The `wildfly-swarm` example demonstrates the usage inside of a WildFly Swarm container.
+This means packaging the application together with the required parts of the application server into a single JAR similiar to SpringBoot approach.
+To start the server try

+    cd examples/wildfly-swarm
+    mvn wildfly-swarm:run

 ## Advanced usage